laravel/nova-docs/4.0/resources/relationships.md

 BelongsToMany::make('Pseudonyms', 'pseudonyms', 'App\Nova\Author'),
 ```

-Once the field has been added to your resource, it will be displayed on the resource's detail screen.
+Once the field has been added to your resource, it will be displayed on the resource's detail page.

 #### Pivot Fields

 If your `belongsToMany` relationship interacts with additional "pivot" fields that are stored on the intermediate table of the many-to-many relationship, you may also attach those to your `BelongsToMany` Nova relationship.
-Once these fields are attached to the relationship field, and the relationship has been defined on both sides, they will be displayed on the related resource index.
+Once these fields are attached to the relationship field, and the relationship has been defined on both of the related models / resources, they will be displayed on the related resource index.

 For example, let's assume our `User` model `belongsToMany` `Role` models.
 On our `role_user` intermediate table, let's imagine we have a `notes` field that contains some simple text notes about the relationship.
 We can attach this pivot field to the `BelongsToMany` field using the `fields` method: